 Torque Aluminum Wheels to 110 ft. lbs and Steel Wheels to 100 ft. lbs.

 In an emergency, remove a flat tire.
 The independent suspension of the rubber torsion axle allows four- or six-wheeled units to be safely towed on three or five wheels for a short distance (100 miles maximum) and only at a low speed (30 MPH).
 Be especially careful when crossing holes or dips in the road.
-Under these circumstances it is good practice to set your rear view mirrors so that you can observe your tires at all time.
+Under these circumstances, it is good practice to set your rearview mirrors so that you can observe your tires at all times.

 Speed Warning